 This post may contain affiliate links.

-This easy recipe and step-by-step video tutorial teaches you how to make your own delicious basil oil at home.
+This easy recipe teaches you how to make your own delicious basil oil at home.
 Perfect for adding flavor to pasta, salads, and more!
-It’s vegan, gluten-free, dairy-free, and Whole30-approved, and most importantly, it takes only 5 minutes to make!
+It’s vegan, gluten-free, dairy-free and most importantly, it takes only 5 minutes to make!

 Basil is one of my all-time favorite herbs, and I try to use it in as many dishes as possible.
 Its fresh, aromatic flavor brings so much life to a meal, especially during its peak season.
 When my garden is overflowing with basil, I make recipes like caprese salad, caprese stuffed chicken, and avocado caprese sandwiches on repeat—because honestly, few ingredients can compete with the crisp, bright taste of fresh basil!